Social media management is complex in execution and requires an understanding of both the macro and micro aspects of social media.

 The Platforms - What platforms are you on today?
 Let us assume for the moment that your business key area of focus is B2C, as in you are selling straight to the consumer.
 In this scenario, you would identify both the existing and upcoming platforms based on their demographic and held time.
 Held time being the total time they are on the platform.

 From a B2C perspective, there are three primary platforms for consideration.
-Facebook with now 1.59 Billion Monthly Active Users.
-Instagram at 400 million, and Snapchat currently at 100 million daily active users.
+As of October 2019, Facebook has a monthly active user base of 2.41 billion, with Instagram's figure at over 1 billion.
+As for Snapchat, it's daily active user count stands at 190 million.
 We could have also included YouTube but this platform has its own unique dimensions.

 From here you need to go into greater detail.
 You would start to look at location, content creation requirements, and your capability to create and distribute valuable content.

 Content - What content do you have today, and what content are you prepared to create to support your platform efforts.
-As an example, if we took Facebook as the platform, we are now seeing some brands publish on the hour, every single hour.
+As an example, on Facebook we are now seeing some brands publish on the hour, every single hour.

 This may or may not be indicative of your industry.
 However, you need to research what your industry is doing to understand its cadence.
 Then align this with your capabilities to produce content that is “valuable” at an appropriate frequency.

-An excellent example of an organisation that create valuable volume based content on Facebook is TED.
+An excellent example of an organisation that creates valuable volume-based content on Facebook is TED.

 https://www.facebook.com/TED/v...
 Calendar - Any social media management plan must have an editorial calendar.
 An editorial calendars purpose is to layout the frequency and consistency of who, how, and when content is going to be produced and distributed.
 This is essentially a plan to turn up, and turn up every day.